roblee01/cyclinbayes/README.md

 (\pi_{i1}, \pi_{i2}) = (0.5, 0.5).
 $$

-We generate a sparse causal-effect matrix $B$ by sampling edges independently with probability $\Delta = 0.9$ until the adjacency matrix is acyclic.
+We generate a sparse causal effect matrix $B$ by sampling edges independently with probability $\Delta = 0.9$ until the adjacency matrix is acyclic.